uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   ##### The Management Node

   CaaS Platform requires a "Management Node" to deploy itself.
-The Management node must run SUSE Linux Enterprise 15 SP1 or an OpenSUSE equivalent (TODO: check with CaaSP team: there aren't repos for OpenSUSE).
+The Management node must run SUSE Linux Enterprise 15 SP1.
   The Management Node will be used for deployment of the CaaS Platform cluster, and cannot be re-used to be part of the cluster.

   Provided that the machine is a minion (Salt-only feature) and is running the correct OS (checked via grains), we can introduce a new entitlement ("Add-On System type") to entitle the machine as a Management Node.